2014 Australian GT Championship

-The 2014 Australian GT Championship was a CAMS sanctioned Australian motor racing championship open to FIA GT3 cars and similar cars as approved for the championship.
-The Australian GT Sportscar Group Pty Ltd was appointed by CAMS as the Category Manager for the championship.
+The 2014 Australian GT Championship was an Australian motor racing competition open to FIA GT3 cars and similar cars as approved for the championship.
+It was sanctioned by the Confederation of Australian Motor Sport (CAMS) as a National Championship with The Australian GT Sportscar Group Pty Ltd appointed by CAMS as the Category Manager.
 The title, which was the 18th Australian GT Championship, was won by Richard Muscat, driving a Mercedes-Benz SLS AMG GT3.

 Race calendar

 The championship was contested over a six-round series.

 The results for each round of the Championship were determined by the number of points scored by each driver within their division at that round.

 Divisions

 Drivers' titles were awarded in four divisions.